minol/gr32ex/trunk/GR32Ex/doc/readme.txt

  1. GRControl.Transparent := true;
  2. GRControl.Color := clNone;

-Note:the TGRAnimationEffects(GR_AniGEffetcts) impl stdcontrol performance is very pool: invalidate the whole background every-time is not clever .
+Note:the TGRAnimationEffects(GR_AniGEffetcts) implement stdcontrol performance is very pool: invalidate the whole background every-time is not clever .
      and this make the speed slow down. the TGRAnimationEffects paint to the TImage32 is well.

+The Animations:
+   Control one layer or more layers to execute some animation. these layers are called as "target". each animation layer will be wrapped by an animationInstance when executing animation.

 thanks to:
   GR32 Team(http://sourceforge.net/projects/graphics32) for their great GR32 Pack.
 No Them No this!